 Are rollover or transfer contributions allowed?

 You may make a rollover contribution to the NYU Retirement Plan.
 The rollover contribution must meet applicable IRS requirements.
-The Plan does not accept rollovers of Roth 401(k), Roth 403(b), or other non-qualified plan accounts.
+The Plan does not accept rollovers from non-qualified plan accounts.

 If you are an eligible employee, you may transfer your account balances from your NYU Supplemental Tax Deferred Annuity Plan account into the Plan.